Symptoms & Causes of Constipation in Children

 What are the symptoms of constipation in children?

-- clench his or her buttocks muscles
+- clenching his or her buttocks

-- do unusual, dancelike movements
+- doing unusual, dancelike movements

-When should a child with constipation see a doctor?
+When should my child see a doctor?

 - blood in his or her stool